When Do Wildflowers Bloom? (And How To Time Your Garden)

 You should mow your wildflower meadow in the first year after sowing.
 Cut the wildflowers to a height of around 2 inches in the first eight weeks of growth and do this after every two months through the first summer.
 This is important in encouraging the growth of perennials and … Read more

-9 Evergreen Shrubs Birds Love!
+9 Evergreen Shrubs That Birds Can’t Resist!

 Azaleas